What is Mitigare?

 Generic forms of colchicine have been used to treat or prevent attacks of gout, or to treat symptoms of Behcets syndrome (such as swelling, redness, warmth, and pain).

-Colchicine is not a cure for gouty arthritis or Behcets syndrome, and it will not prevent these diseases from progressing.
-Colchicine should not be used as a routine pain medication for other conditions.
+Mitigare is not a cure for gouty arthritis or Behcets syndrome, and it will not prevent these diseases from progressing.
+This medicine should not be used as a routine pain medication for other conditions.

-Serious drug interactions can occur when certain medicines are used together with colchicine.
+Serious drug interactions can occur when certain medicines are used together with Mitigare.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

-You should not use colchicine if you are allergic to it.
+You should not use Mitigare if you are allergic to it.

-To make sure colchicine is safe for you, tell your doctor if you have:
+To make sure Mitigare is safe for you, tell your doctor if you have:

 Colchicine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.